 Web design prices can range anywhere from $299 to $200,000, sometimes even more.
 The type of company that offers web design has just as big of a range as the cost.
 The style of web design depends on the company that provides it and the price you’re willing to pay.
 The price you’re willing to pay depends on the type of business you have and the amount of capital you are willing to invest.
 And, if you’re like most businesses, you’re willing to invest as long as you know that there will be some sort of ROI and with web design, that’s hard to measure.

 But that’s the bottom line isn’t it?
 As a business owner, you’d be willing to pay thousands to get a return of tens-of-thousands just as you’d be willing to pay tens-of-thousands to get a return of hundreds-of thousands.
 Isn’t that right?

 The first question you should ask yourself is, “What do I want my website to do?”
 Do you need an online brochure or a lead generator?
 If you’re doing e-commerce, do you have a couple of products or do you have a long line of products?
 Maybe you’re a blogger or graphic artist that wants to get a portfolio on line.
-The answer to this question will have a direct relation to the amount you’ll be paying for your website.
+The answer to this question is a Fully Managed VPS in Canada that will have a direct relation to the amount you’ll be paying for your website.

 The first cost you’ll incur is the web domain and hosting.
 There are thousands of companies out there like Siteground, HostGator and Blue Host (to name a few) that all cost around the same amount.
 Anywhere from $80-$100 per year for the domain and the hosting.
 Who you choose is up to you, but it’s good idea to ask the web design company you go through if they have a preference as they may already having a working relationship with them, or they may do the hosting themselves.